-If you wish to supply alcohol, regulated entertainment, or late night refreshment, you will need a licence.
+You need a licence to supply alcohol, regulated entertainment, or late night refreshments.
 These are known as licensable activities.

 Common places that need a licence include pubs, supermarkets, hotels, and restaurants.